 When you are looking for a home you might want to choose a property with a high ceiling.
 However, when it comes to your clinic, a low ceiling is the way to go.
 Researchers have found that people’s thoughts and actions are affected by the height of a ceiling.
-Lower ceilings make people focus on specifics, and in a surgery or operating theater, patients feel that their surgeons are more focused on specifics if the room as a lower ceiling.
+Lower ceilings make people focus on specifics and offer a sense of security, and in a surgery or operating theater, patients feel that their surgeons are more focused on specifics if the room has a lower ceiling.

 Focus on health